Sagittarius-codes/Microsoft-Excel-Guided-Project---Data-Cleaning/README.md

-# Freelancer Data Cleaning — Guided Project
+# Freelancer Data Analysis — Guided Project

-A data cleaning project completed as part of a guided exercise, working with a real-world-style freelancer dataset sourced from Kaggle.
-The focus was on identifying and resolving common data quality issues found in raw datasets.
+A guided end-to-end Excel analytics project using a real-world-style freelancer dataset sourced from Kaggle.
+Covers data cleaning, pivot table analysis, and a summary dashboard.

 ---